Vargasavour Recipes

 • Add the juice of both oranges to the saucepan, bring the mixture to a simmer, and cook for about 6 minutes, or until the sauce has reduced by half.

-• Stir in the chicken stock and brandy and let the sauce simmer for another 8 minutes, or until the sauce has reduced by half.
+• Stir in the chicken broth and brandy and let the sauce simmer for another 8 minutes, or until the sauce has reduced by half.

-• Once cooked, remove the duck from the pan and let it rest for 5 minutes.
+• Remove the duck from the oven, and place on a chopping port to rest for 5 minutes.
 This allows the juices to be redistributed.

 • Slice the rested duck breasts against the grain into slices.